boazbk/tcs/lec_06_loops.md

 See the appendix for a full specification of the language.
 :::

+> # {.remark title="Variables as arrays" #arrays}
+In NAND we allowed variables to have names such as `foo_17` or even `Bar[23]` but the numerical part of the identifier played essentially the same role as alphabetical part.
+In particular, NAND would be just as powerful if we didn't allow any numbers in the variable identifiers.
+With the introduction of the special index variable `i`, in NAND++ things are different, and we do have actual arrays.
+>
+To make sure there is no confusion, we will insist that plain variables (which we will also refer to as _scalar_ variables) are written with all lower case, and _array variables_ begin with an upper case letter.
+Moreover, it turns out that we can ensure without loss of generality that arrays are always indexed by the variable `i`.
+Hence all the variable identifiers in "well formed" NAND++ programs will either have the form `foo_123` (a sequence of lower case letters, underscores, and numbers, with no brackets or upper case letters) or the form `Bar[i]` (an identifier starting with an upper case letter, and ending with `[i]`).
+>
+Some of our example programs, such as the program to compute XOR  in [XORNANDPP](){.ref}, are not well formed, in the sense that they index the `X` and `Y` arrays with `0` and not just `i`.
+However, it is not hard to transform them into well formed programs (see [noabsoluteindexex](){.ref})

 ### "Oblivious" / "Vanilla" NAND++

 Since our goal in theoretical computer science is not as much to _construct_